fossas/fossa-cli/docs/references/strategies/languages/dart/dart.md

 ![With lock file and deps command](dart-resolved-graph-with-lock-cmd.svg)

-Note: Dependencies in yellow boxes are direct dependencies, rest are deep dependencies.
+Note: Dependencies in yellow boxes are direct dependencies, rest are transitive dependencies.
 All descendent dependencies of sdk dependencies are promoted to their ancestor - e.g. characters, collection, meta, typed_data, and vector_math.

 If pub deps command is not successfully executed: